voidspace/voidspace.github.io/training.md

 * [Effective Testing with unittest, py.test and mock](/effective-testing/)

-  Practical testing techniques and principles with the standard library Python testing tools.
+  Practical testing techniques and principles with the standard Python testing tools.
 Become a wizard with mock.
 Covers both unit testing and functional end-to-end testing.
-Includes optional sections on py.test and web application testing with Selenium or Nightwatch.
+Includes optional sections on py.test and web application testing with Selenium.